 - the identification of any potential adverse effects to fish and fish habitat as defined in subsection 2(1) of the Fisheries Act, including the calculations of any potential habitat loss (temporary or permanent) in terms of surface areas (e.g. spawning grounds, fry-rearing areas, feeding), and in relation to watershed availability and significance.
-The assessment will include a consideration of: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential effects on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - ✓ any potential imbalances in the food web in relation to baseline conditions; - ✓ effects on the primary and secondary productivity of water bodies and how these effects may affect fish food sources; and - ✓ effects to fish passage. - the effects of changes to the aquatic environment on fish and their habitat, including: - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, including shellfish and forage fish; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barriers); - ✓ any reduction in fish populations as a result of potential overfishing due to increased access to the project area; - ✓ any modifications and use of habitats by federally or provincially listed fish species; - ✓ bioaccumulation of methylmercury in the aquatic food chain. - a discussion of how project construction timing correlates to key fisheries windows for freshwater and anadromous species, and any potential effects resulting from overlapping periods; and - a discussion of how vibration caused by blasting may affect fish behaviour, such as spawning or migrations.
+The assessment will include a consideration of: - ✓ the geomorphological changes and their effects on hydrodynamic conditions and fish habitats (e.g. modification of substrates, dynamic imbalance, silting of spawning beds); - ✓ the modifications of hydrological and hydrometric conditions on fish habitat and on the fish species' life cycle activities (e.g. reproduction, fry-rearing, movements); - ✓ potential effects on riparian areas that could affect aquatic biological resources and productivity taking into account any anticipated modifications to fish habitat; - ✓ any potential imbalances in the food web in relation to baseline conditions; - ✓ effects on the primary and secondary productivity of water bodies and how minerelated effects may affect fish food sources; - the effects of changes to the aquatic environment on fish and their habitat, including: - ✓ the anticipated changes in the composition and characteristics of the populations of various fish species, including shellfish and forage fish; - ✓ any modifications in migration or local movements (upstream and downstream migration, and lateral movements) following the construction and operation of works (physical and hydraulic barriers); - ✓ any reduction in fish populations as a result of potential overfishing due to increased access to the project area; - ✓ any modifications and use of habitats by federally or provincially listed fish species; - a discussion of how project construction and operation timing correlates to key fisheries (including recreational, commercial and Aboriginal) windows for freshwater and anadromous species, and any potential effects resulting from overlapping periods; and - a discussion of how the effects of blasting may impact fish and fish habitat (all life stages), as well as fish behavior.